lumen-notes/lumen/docs/query-language.md

 - To include multiple values in a qualifier, separate the values with commas.
 For example, `tag:article,book` matches notes with either the `article` OR `book` tag.
 - Qualifiers can also be used to filter notes based on numerical ranges.
 To do this, use one of the following operators before the qualifier value: `>`, `<`, `>=`, `<=`.
 For example, `backlinks:>10` matches notes with more than 10 backlinks; `date:>=2021-01-01` matches notes with a date on or after `2021-01-01`.
 - Text outside of qualifiers is used to fuzzy search the note's title and body.
 For example, `tag:recipe cookie` matches notes with the `recipe` tag that also contain the word "cookie" in the title or body.
+- To search for a value that contains spaces, wrap the value in quotes.
+For example, `genre:"science fiction"` matches notes with `genre: science fiction` in their [frontmatter](/docs/metadata.md).

 ## Qualifiers